Chipotle headed to Goose Creek; another Mexican restaurant slated for James Island

 Under plans filed with state environmental regulators, the retailer is applying for a stormwater permit for 13.3 acres.
 The wooded site abuts a creek, but the applicant says no wetlands will be disturbed.
 Part of the property to the east where wetlands are located is not included in the development, according to the company's site plan.

-The company doesn't have a target date for construction to begin, but the new recreational vehicle store is expected to open sometime in 2021, according to RV Retailers President CEO Jon Ferrando.
+The company doesn't have a target date for construction to begin, but the store is expected to open sometime in 2021, according to RV Retailers CEO Jon Ferrando.

 "Charleston is an excellent, growing market, and we look forward to creating new jobs in the area and selling and servicing RVs for customers living in and traveling through Charleston," Ferrando said.